Delft University of Technology: Student life

 Student life at TU Delft is organized around numerous student societies and corporations.
 They can be generally categorized into professional societies, social societies and sport societies.
 More than half of TU Delft students belong to an officially recognized society.

 Building of the Koornbeurs Society in the old town of Delft.

 There are two student parties at TU Delft: ORAS (Organisatie Rationele Studenten) and Lijst Bèta (successor of AAG).
 AAG (Afdeling Actie Groepen) started as an action group of students in the 1960s, willing to have more impact on the quality of education at the then Polytechnic Institute Delft.
 ORAS became active in the early 1970s as a counterbalance to AAG.
 After already taking a break from the yearly elections in 2008, AAG did not participate anymore in the elections of 2010 due to disappointing results.
-In 2011, a new party was established, Lijst Bèta, that got 2 out of the 10 seats in the student counsil.
-Since then, Lijst Bèta and ORAS compete each year for seats in TU Delft's Students Council (Studenten Raad).
+In 2011, a new party was established, Lijst Bèta, that got 2 out of the 10 seats in the student council.
+In 2023, Dé Partij made its entry into the Student Council and successfully held 1 out of 10 seats for three years.
+Following the dissolution of Dé Partij in 2026, Lijst Bèta and ORAS compete each year for seats in TU Delft's Students Council (Studenten Raad).
+Any student can run for the council, provided they have an active enrolment and gather at least 10 signatures.
 Further, all student organizations of TU Delft are associated with The Council of Student Societies Delft VeRa (De VerenigingsRaad) and The Society for Study and Student Matters Delft VSSD (Vereniging voor Studie- en Studentenbelangen Delft).